cljs/api/docfiles/syntax/keyword.md

 ## Summary

+A keyword starts with a colon and evaluates to itself.
+It can include an optional namespace.

+`:foo`
+`:foo/bar`

 ## Details

-A keyword is a string-like datatype that evaluates to itself.
 Keywords are often used as enums or keys for maps.
 Keywords should not start with a number.

 Keywords can have an optional namespace.
 For example, `:foo/bar`.
 This is useful for functions in a namespace to prevent key collisions on a globally accessible